 We visited New Orleans during Mardi Gras, the craziest time to be in the city.
 During those four days, we ate our way through the Big Easy, made a few culinary missteps but overall emerged victorious in our quest for great food!
 So here is my New Orleans dining guide for all your first timers out there or simply those trying to have a good time food wise.
 This is by no means a comprehensive guide because we were there only for a few days and the restaurant scene keeps on evolving as is the norm with any big city.
+For a really in-depth guide to visiting this vibrant city, here is a local’s guide on things to do in New Orleans.
 What this New Orleans dining guide provides is a flavor of the culinary landscape in NOLA, along with the must visits and some tourist traps that should be avoided at all cost.
 I have divided this post into budget dining, must visits, cafes and market places and also pointed out vegetarian choices because we did end up having several vegetarian meals.
 So without further ado, let’s get started!

 NOLA lived up to her name of being a show girl, but did not disappoint in terms of food either.
 In this New Orleans food guide, I will point out all the places where we had Catfish po-boy to Calla cakes (the long forgotten cousin of Beignets), from étouffée to moqueca (Brazilian stew), from Ghanian cuisine to gumbo.
 We also made a quick trip to the French market and sampled its various fares.
 From the famous Herbsaint to the quirky Carmo, the 5-course vegetarian tasting menu at Coquette to the charming Old Coffee Pot, from yummy sandwiches at Vite Marte to the last minute find Croissant D’Or Patisserie, there was lip smacking food everywhere.
 Here are some of my recommendations